rootofminus1atu/cleverbotfreeapi/README.md

 ## Potential future features

-[ ] Sessions, to automatically manage different conversations happening in different "places".
+- Sessions, to automatically manage different conversations happening in different "places".
 Not sure if this is a good idea, as some people might be happy with im-memory sessions, some might want to use a db, etc.
+- Tests